StydeNet/html/README.md

 ];
 ```

-But if your project needs to implement more than one language or you want to organize all the texts in one place instead of hardcoding them in the controllers, views, etc. set `'translate_texts'` to `true`.
+But if your project needs to implement more than one language or you want to organize all the texts in `resources/lang/` instead of hard coding them in the controllers, views, etc. set `'translate_texts'` to `true`.

 [Learn more about the internationalization](docs/internationalization.md)

 ## More documentation

-You can find a lot of docblock comments if you dig into the source course, as well as unit tests in the spec/ directory, you can also clone the [integration tests repository](https://github.com/StydeNet/html-integration-tests).
+You can find a lot of comments if you dig into the source course, as well as unit tests in the spec/ directory, you can also clone the [integration tests repository](https://github.com/StydeNet/html-integration-tests).

+If you have additional questions, feel free to contact me on Twitter ([@Sileence](https://twitter.com/sileence)) or send me an email to [admin@styde.net](mailto:admin@styde.net).